Formula-Electric-Berkeley/votebot/README.md

 python3 -m pip install -r requirements.txt
 ```

+Requires the copying of `.env.template` to `.env` then filling out all keys.

 ## Usage
 In the background: `./start.sh`
 - Equivalent to `source ./venv/bin/activate && nohup python3 app.py &`, requires `nohup`